viperML/neohome/src/content/blog/nix-dev/index.md

 ---
-title: 'nix dev'
+title: Development workflow with Nix
 pubDate: 2023-05-28T21:18:09Z
-tags: ['nix']
-draft: false
-summary: 'A getting-started guide to nix devshells'
+summary: 'A getting-started guide to nix dev-shells.'
 slug: nix-workflow
 ---

-Devshells are a very powerful tool, and one of the big selling points of [Nix](https://nixos.org/).
-A devshell allows you to enter an environment where you have all your development dependencies available, without altering the host system.
+Dev shells are a very powerful tool, and one of the big selling points of [Nix](https://nixos.org/).
+A dev shell allows you to enter an environment where you have all your development dependencies available, without altering the host system.
 This means that:

 - Each project is completely isolated from each other, no more dependency hell between them.
 - Packages don't pollute the system dependency graph, and the packages are only "visible" within the shell.

-Sharing a devshells is easy, just checkout the nixfiles into the repo and everybody will be one `nix-shell` away from getting all the requiements to build or use the project.
+Sharing a dev shells is easy, just check out the nixfiles into the repo and everybody will be one `nix-shell` away from getting all the requirements to build or use the project.

 So in this blog post, I want to give a quick overview of how to get started from the very beginning.